faustiandreams/faustiandreams.github.io/_posts/2022-08-2-deconvolution.md

   \end{bmatrix}
 \\]
 We are looking for a matrix $V$ such that $\tilde{z} = V\tilde{x}$, with the elements of $V$ being related to $w_{i,j}$ in some way.
+To figure out the elements of this matrix we look at the values of $z_{ij}$.

-From the expression above we have
+From the expression above @TODO number the equation we have
 \\[
   z_{11}=v_{1,1}x_{1,1} + v_{1,2}x_{1,2} + v_{1,4}x_{2,1} + v_{1,5}x_{2,2},
 \\]